Linus Ullmark: Ottawa Senators

 On 24 June 2024, Ullmark was traded to the Ottawa Senators in exchange for Mark Kastelic, Joonas Korpisalo, and a 2024 first-round pick.
 Just prior to the start of the 2024–25 season, despite still having one year left on his existing deal, Ullmark signed a four-year contract with the Senators on 9 October.
 He made his Senators debut in the season opening 3–1 victory over the Florida Panthers on 10 October, also recording his first win with Ottawa.
+He suffered an injury in a game against the Montreal Canadiens on 12 October and missed time, returning on 25 October.
 On 12 November, he registered his first shutout with Ottawa in a 3–0 win over the Toronto Maple Leafs.
-He suffered an injury in a game against the Montreal Canadiens on 12 October and missed time, returning on 25 October.
 He injured his back on 22 December in a 3–1 loss to the Edmonton Oilers.
 He returned to the lineup on 4 February 2025 after missing 18 games.

+On 28 December 2025, Ullmark took a leave of absence from the Senators for personal reasons in order to deal with his mental health.
+On 25 January 2026, Ullmark returned to the roster as a backup against the Vegas Golden Knights and started on 31 January in a 4–1 win against the New Jersey Devils.

 International play

 Ullmark was selected to play for Sweden's national team at the 2014 IIHF World Championship in Minsk, Belarus.
 He did not play in the tournament, as he was the team's third goaltender behind Anders Nilsson and Joacim Eriksson.
 He was awarded a bronze medal after Sweden defeated the Czech Republic 3–0 on 25 May 2014 to finish third in the tournament.
 He returned to the national team for the 2022 IIHF World Championship in Cologne, Germany.
 He made three appearances for Sweden in the tournament as the team was eliminated in the quarterfinals by Canada.

 Ullmark was named to Sweden's team for the 2025 debut of the 4 Nations Face-Off on 4 December 2024.
 Having just returned to the Senators' lineup due to a back injury, Ullmark was used as Filip Gustavsson's backup for the first two games of the tournament.
 However, Gustavsson left the second game with an illness and Ullmark entered the game, stopping 15 of 17 shots, as the team fell to Finland 4–3 in the game.
 Facing elimination, Ullmark was expected to start the final game of the round-robin tournament against the United States, but due to an illness, was replaced with the team's third goaltender, Samuel Ersson.
 The Swedes won the game, but failed to advance to the final after Canada beat Finland.

+Ullmark and Ersson were not named to Team Sweden's 2026 Olympics roster.